rackerlabs/support-how-to/content/how-to/rackspace-email/email-spoofing-best-practices/index.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

-If you would prefer a video tutorial see
+If you prefer a video tutorial, see
 [Rackspace Email - Spoofing: How to identify & protect your organization](https://emailhelp.rackspace.com/l/support/how-to-prevent-email-spoofing).

 ### What is email spoofing?

 The word **spoof** means **falsified**.
-A spoofed email is one in which the sender purposely alters parts of the email to make the message appear as though it was authored by someone else.
-Commonly, the sender’s name and email address and the body of the message appear from a legitimate source.
+A spoofed email is one in which the sender purposely alters parts of the email to make the message appear as though someone else authored it.
+Commonly, the sender’s name, email address, and the body of the message appear from a legitimate source.
 Sometimes, the spoofer makes the email appear to come from a private citizen.